seamusokeeffe/electricity_price_forcasting/README.md

 ### Project Motivation

-The sharp increase in European energy prices in 2022, with energy and supply costs surging by 110% compared to 2020, highlighted the urgent need for accurate energy price forecasts to help households optimize their energy usage and mitigate financial strain.
+The sharp increase in European energy prices in 2022, driven by geopolitical tensions, post-COVID-19 demand surge, and supply chain disruptions, highlighted the urgent need for accurate energy price forecasts.
+These forecasts can help households optimize energy usage and mitigate financial strain.
 This project aims to develop a model that generates precise day-ahead energy price forecasts, presented through a user-friendly dashboard application.
-As a case study, forecasts were generated for day-ahead electricity prices in the Netherlands, and the results of the proposed method were compared against benchmarks found in the literature.
+As a case study, forecasts were generated for day-ahead electricity prices in the Netherlands and compared against benchmarks found in the literature.

 ### Data and Features